Top 12 Difference between Private and Public Administration & Similarities

 The main objective of public administration is to implement the policy as well as to formulate correct and useful policy, which will be fruitful for the welfare of the people.

-The main objective of the private administration is to implement all the interests owned by that individual and to formulate effective policies for its implementation.
+The main objective of the private administration is to implement all the interests owned by that individual and to formulate effective policies for their implementation.

 All the activities of public administration are regulated by a specific statutory law.
 There are limitations in various activities due to control.
 While this may seem like a bad thing at first glance, this regulation comes in handy for transparency.

 No such law or regulation is observed in private institutions.
-By which the directors of private administration have not to work through various limitations.
+By which the directors of private administration do not have to work through various limitations.
 Rather, they can amend and refine the law at any time as required.

 5. Public Accountability